MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-reconcile-payments-auto-application.md

 > [!NOTE]
 > You can start the bank transactions import at the same time as you open the **Payment Reconciliation Journal** page for an existing journal.
 The following procedure describes how to import bank transactions into the **Payment Reconciliation Journal** page after you have created a new journal.

-## To reconcile payments using automatic application
+## <a name="to-reconcile-payments-using-automatic-application" />To reconcile payments using automatic application
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Reconciliation Journals**, and then choose the related link.
 2. To work in a new payment reconciliation journal, choose the **New Journal** action.
 3. On the **Payment Bank Account List** page, select the bank account that you want to reconcile payments for, and then choose the **OK** button.